 Did you know that you might have the right to take some time off work, request a change in working hours or get some financial help to enable you to combine work and caring?
 As a Carer you have legal rights under the following legislation.

-The Work and Families Act 2006 – This Act gives employees, who have worked for an employer for at least 26 weeks and who are the carer for an adult, the right to request flexible working.
+The Children and Families Act 2014 – This Act gives employees, who have worked for an employer for at least 26 weeks and who are the carer for an adult, the right to request flexible working.

-The Employment Rights Act 1996 as amended by the Employment Relations Act 1999 – Gives an employee the right to take “reasonable” time off to deal with unexpected situations involving a dependant.
+The Employment Relations Act 1999 – Gives an employee the right to take “reasonable” time off to deal with unexpected situations involving a dependent.

-The Disability Discrimination Act 1995 – This law relating to discrimination against disabled people should also apply to their parents and carers (European Court of Justice ruling in the Coleman Case).
+The Equality Act 2010 – This law relating to discrimination against disabled people should also apply to their parents and carers (discrimination by association).

-Carers (Equal Opportunities) Act 2004 – Placed a duty on local authorities making a Carer’s Assessment, to consider whether or not a carer wants to take part in work, education, training or leisure activities.
+The Care Act 2014 – Placed a duty on local authorities making a Carer’s Assessment, to consider whether or not a carer wants to take part in work, education, training or leisure activities.
 The local authority must inform carers of their right to have an assessment.